 VAUDE is Responsible Down Standard (RDS) certified.
 Since the launch of the Summer 2016 Collection, VAUDE has exclusively used down that has been certified in accordance with the RDS.

 All products with RDS-certified down are designated with the RDS label.

 The RDS is supported by the independent non-profit organization, Textile Exchange.
 A Textile Exchange-accredited testing institute audits the entire supply chain of our down, from the rearing to the slaughterhouse and to our down processing.

-Not only do we use new down, but starting with the Summer 2019 Collection we are also using 100 % recycled down as a thermal fill for our sleeping bags.
-Begininng with the Winter 2019 Collection we will also be offering clothing with recycled down.
+Not only do we use new down, in the Summer 2019 Collection we also began using 100 % recycled down as a thermal fill for our sleeping bags and we began using it in apparel in the Winter 2019 Collection as well.

 Down is very durable and is a valuable raw material for the textile industry, which is why recycled down has a long tradition – it makes sense both ecologically and economically.